rdsq/blazesh/README.md

 ### Colors

 You can set the color of the path in the prompt by editing `BLAZESH_ACCENT_COLOR`.
-You can set it to any number 0-7 and 9 representing the ANSI color codes, and also any RGB HEX value.
+You can set it to any number 0-7 and 9 representing the ANSI color codes, and also any RGB value.
 You can also set it to a sequence of colors, and it will show them as repeating colors. **Examples:**

 - `5` - magenta
 - `9` - default color (usually white or black)